...

 Fundraisers and nonprofit leaders can use the WGI to make a compelling case for supporting their organizations.
 Current and prospective donors can use the WGI to consider how their values align with their current giving–if women’s and girls’ causes are important to you, is this reflected in the organizations to which you contribute your financial and other resources?

-The WGI is one part of the Lilly Family School of Philanthropy’s Equitable Giving Lab, an initiative of the school funded by Google.org to better understand charitable giving to diverse communities and under-resourced groups.
+The WGI is one part of the Lilly Family School of Philanthropy’s Equitable Giving Lab, an initiative of the school funded by Google.org to better understand charitable giving to under-resourced groups.

 Browse the List